JetBrains/guide/site/webstorm/tips/quickly-check-symbol-type/index.md

 thumbnail: ./thumbnail.jpg
 cardThumbnail: ./card.png
 screenshot: ./card.jpg
-leadin: >
+---
 In TypeScript, press Cmd on macOS or Ctrl on Windows and Linux and hover over a symbol to see its type.
----